Lee Na-jeong

 Lee Na-jeong (born 1978) is a South Korean film, television director and producer.
 Lee is best known for her work as director of KBS television series Fight for My Way (2017), Netflix original series Love Alarm (2019) and tvN mystery thriller Mine (2021), as well as her critically acclaimed film Snowy Road (2017).

 Lee started her career in KBS Drama Department as an assistant director.
 In 2018, Lee resigned from KBS and moved to Studio Dragon Drama Department.
 Lee signed a deal with Brillstein Entertainment Partners in 2021.
 She became the first Korean female television director to have joined a U.S. management agency.

 Early life and education

 Lee Na-jeong was born in 1978.
 She graduated from Journalism Department of Sogang University.
 In 2005, Lee applied for the 31st Public Recruitment at KBS.
 Lee started her career in KBS Drama Department as an assistant director.

 Career

+Beginning in KBS

-Lee Na-jeong started as an assistant director for the drama It's Only You in 2011.
+Lee Na-jeong started her career as an assistant director for the drama It's Only You in 2011.
 In 2012, she served as an assistant director to Kim Jin-won for the drama The Innocent Man.
 Her breakthrough came when she took on the role of the main director for the KBS Drama Special - Yeonwoo's Summer in 2013.